-Several times a year, Jewish Voice and teams of volunteers offer desperately needed, free medical and dental care to poverty-stricken Jewish communities in Africa and India.
+Several times a year, Jewish Voice and teams of outreach partners who volunteer their time offer desperately needed, free medical and dental care to poverty-stricken Jewish communities in Africa.
 We strategically plan our clinic schedule throughout the year to reach as many needy people around the world as possible.

-The first JVMI medical clinic was in Gondar, Ethiopia in 1999 where we treated 1,300 patients.
-Those small beginnings have grown, thanks to the blessings of God, our skilled staff, and dedicated volunteers.
+The first JVMI medical outreach clinic was in Gondar, Ethiopia in 1999, where we treated 1,300 patients.
+Those small beginnings have grown, thanks to the blessings of God, our skilled staff, and dedicated outreach partners.
 Now we treat an average of nearly 8,000 patients per short-term medical mission trip.

-Through serving the Jewish People and their neighbors in this way in communities of Ethiopia, India, and Zimbabwe we have also welcomed thousands into God’s kingdom as they have come to faith in Yeshua.
+Through serving the Jewish People and their neighbors in this way in communities of Ethiopia and Zimbabwe we have also welcomed thousands into God’s kingdom as they have come to faith in Yeshua.

-The heartbeat of our outreach ministry is changed lives.
+The heartbeat of our medical outreach ministry is changed lives.
 Yours will be changed, too.

-Jewish Voice Medical Volunteer Featured in Health Newsletter
+Jewish Voice Medical Outreach Partner Featured in Health Newsletter

-One of our veteran Jewish Voice medical volunteers, Tim Kearns, described his experience on a JVMI medical outreach.
+Tim Kearns, a veteran to Jewish Voice medical outreaches, described his experience on a JVMI medical outreach.
 His story was featured in the article "On a Mission" in the Winter 2013 edition of TeamHealth, the Advanced Practice Clinician Quarterly Newsletter.
 Read his inspiring story here.

 Have you noticed it?
 There’s something different about the way we refer to the humanitarian aid trips Jewish Voice Ministries conducts multiple times each year.
 We call them outreaches rather than mission trips.
 There’s a deep and meaningful reason we choose not to use such customary words as missions, mission trips, medical missions, and medical mission trips .